FAQs

 Does POH testify in court?

 Court testimonies by the counselor are not always in the best interest of the therapeutic relationship.
-If a subpoena is issued, POH has court fees due to the counselor prior to preparation for testimony begins.
+If a subpoena is issued, Pursuit of Happiness has court fees that must be paid to the counselor prior to preparation for testimony begins.

 No one other than the party issuing the subpoena will be responsible for court fees.